microbiome/OMA/13_microbiome_exploration.md

 }
 </style>

-This chapter focuses on the exploration of microbiome data and establish commonly used descriptors of a microbiome.
-The main difference to quality control is that the exploration assumes the technical aspects of the dataset have been investigated to your satisfaction.
-Generally speaking at this point you should be quite certain, that the dataset doesn't suffer from severe technical biases or you should at least be aware of potential problems.
+This chapter focuses on the exploration of microbiome data and establishes commonly used descriptors of a microbiome.
+The main difference to quality control is that the exploration assumes that technical aspects of the dataset have been investigated to your satisfaction.
+Generally speaking, at this point you should be quite certain that the dataset doesn't suffer from severe technical biases, or you should at least be aware of potential problems.

 In reality you might need to go back and forth between QC and exploration, since you discover through exploration of your dataset technical aspects you